Brainicism/DiscordDataParser/README.md

 An HTML file is generated with various charts to display the processed data.

-The following .csv files are also generated with the processed data:
-- Messages by day
+Various charts are generated such as:

-- Messages by day of week
+- messages by date
-- Messages by time of day
+- messages by day of week/time of day
-- Messages by thread
-- Most frequently used phrases
+- commonly used messages/words
+- most active threads
+- time spent by OS/location/device
-- Most frequently used words
+- most used reactions
-- Game play count
+- game play count
-- Reactions by use
-- Time spent per device
-- Time spent per location
-- Time spent per OS

-The following information is shown:
-- Total number of messages sent
+Various markov strings are generated and displayed.

+Other miscellaneous data is also displayed such as:

+- total message count
-- Average message length
+- average words per message
-- Average messages per day
+- average messages per day
-- Total number of sessions
-- Total times app opened
-- Average length per session
+- total sessions, average session length
-- Total number of reactions added/removed
+- total reactions added/removed
-- Total number of voice channel joins
+- total voice channel joins

-Human readable versions of each message thread are also generated.
+Human readable versions of each message thread are also generated in `output/prettified`.

 # Requesting your data
 You can retrieve your past Discord messages by following the instructions in the article below.